 After three court orders to institute basic security measures, the owner of Brookfield Apartments was eventually jailed for failing to comply, but this kind of bitter struggle to wring the smallest of fixes out of crime-harboring landlords is far from uncommon.

-Other security measures fall upon your landlord to install and maintain, and you can get in trouble for making unauthorized changes on your own, especially in common areas.
-If you’re concerned about inadequate security in your complex in general, what you can do is make sure your landlord knows about the issues, and knows that you can prove he or she knew about them if an incident does occur.
+Clearly, negligent security at apartments is a major issue.
+That said, certain security measures fall upon your landlord to install and maintain, and you can get in trouble for making unauthorized changes on your own, especially in common areas.
+If you’re concerned about inadequate security in your complex in general, you can make sure your landlord knows about the issues, and knows that you can prove that he or she knew about them if an incident occurs.

 Much as they might like you to believe otherwise, landlords are responsible for protecting tenants from foreseeable dangers.
 Documenting that a problem exists before a criminal can take advantage of it can make all the difference in forcing a landlord to care about negligent security.

 If your landlord is slow or unresponsive about fixing locks, lights, or gates, be sure to make your request in writing, and take pictures of the inadequate security conditions for your records.
 Also report in writing any illegal or threatening behavior by your neighbors, so your landlord cannot deny being aware of any potential dangers.

 If one of your neighbors has already been victimized on the property, take note of how the perpetrator gained access.
 Your landlord can be held liable for failing to prevent the same kind of breach from happening again.
 It can also be helpful to pool your efforts with other residents who share your concerns.
 Landlords are more likely to listen and less likely to illegally retaliate against a specific tenant if the complaints are coming from a group.